-The pace of a school day is intense.
-Just getting through the demands of each day is a challenge, even without any unforeseen circumstances.
+The pace of the school day is intense.
+Just getting through the demands of each day is a challenge, even with no unforeseen circumstances.
 Finding time to organize during the school day is almost impossible, so most teachers leave this task for the summer.
 Even then, organizing public spaces usually gets accomplished before organizing personal spaces is ever considered.
 With the additional challenge of a limited budget for supplies, organizing a school space is a unique challenge, but it’s also one of my favorites!

-I was fortunate to be able to help this middle school media specialist organize her office earlier this summer.
+I was fortunate to help this middle school media specialist organize her office earlier this summer.
 During the school year, floor and furniture surfaces, file cabinets, and drawers had become cluttered and disorganized.
 It was difficult to find a needed item quickly amidst the disorder.

 We started by clearing any items on the floor or surfaces of furniture.
 In my experience, clutter on surfaces contributes most to the feeling of general clutter and disorder in any room.
-We removed every item from the desk, cleaned it off, and only replaced what was absolutely necessary to have ready for quick access.
-By eliminating unneeded items and better utilizing space, we were able to eliminate a set of plastic drawers and a small bookshelf that were needlessly taking up floor space.
+We removed every item from the desk, cleaned it off, and only replaced what was absolutely necessary for quick access.
+By eliminating unneeded items and better utilizing space, we could eliminate a set of plastic drawers and a small bookshelf that were needlessly taking up floor space.

-The final challenge was to better utilize drawer space and to logically group a large variety of items.
+The final challenge was to better utilize drawer space and to group a large variety of items logically.
 Categories of items included basic office supplies, items for food and beverages, comfort/hygiene items, tools, book labeling supplies, and party supplies among others.
 For the most part, we used containers the client already had, including empty boxes, baskets, and dollar store containers.
-Figuring out how to best arrange items into deep drawers and not waste space was like a 3 dimensional puzzle, and I love the challenge of a puzzle!
+Figuring out how to best arrange items into deep drawers and not waste space was like a 3-dimensional puzzle, and I love the challenge of a puzzle!
 By the time we finished this project, the client was thrilled and looking forward to using the newly organized space when school resumes in the fall.